cswanghao/Multi-view-Clustering/README.md

 ---

-This repo hosts the codes for (incomplete) multi-view clustering.
+This repo hosts the codes for (incomplete) multi-view clustering papers.

 ---